langchain-ai/langchainjs/docs/docs/modules/chains/summarization.md

 console.log({ res });
 ```

-The next usage examples takes as inputs multiple examples, but it assumes that the documents have already been split into smaller chunks.
+The usage examples for next.js require multiple inputs, but assumes that the documents have been previously divided into smaller chunks.

 ```typescript
 import { OpenAI } from "langchain/llms";